-Action: Replace culling with non-lethal methods of preventing vampire bats from spreading rabies to livestock
+Replace culling of bats with non-lethal methods of preventing vampire bats from spreading rabies to livestock

-For an intervention relating to the spread of rabies to humans, see ‘Threat: Hunting – Replace culling with non-lethal methods of preventing vampire bats from spreading rabies to humans’.
+For an intervention relating to the spread of rabies to humans, see ‘Threat: Hunting – Replace culling of bats with non-lethal methods of preventing vampire bats from spreading rabies to humans’.

 Benavides J.A., Rojas Paniagua E., Hampson K., Valderrama W. & Streicker D.G.
 (2017) Quantifying the burden of vampire bat rabies in Peruvian livestock.
 PLOS Neglected Tropical Diseases, 11, e0006105.

 Streicker D.G., Recuenco S., Valderrama W., Gomez Benavides J., Vargas I., Pacheco V., Condori Condori R.E., Montgomery J., Rupprecht C.E., Rohani P. & Altizer S. (2012) Ecological and anthropogenic drivers of rabies exposure in vampire bats: implications for transmission and control.
 Proceedings of the Royal Society B: Biological Sciences, 279, 3384–3392.